martinp23/peeksgroup-website/content/authors/nemo-wu/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Bethany completed a Bachelor of Science (International) at UNSW, supplementing her Chemistry major with a minor in Spanish and Latin American Studies.
-She has returned to the Peeks Group for her Honours Project in 2020, having previously researched as an undergraduate volunteer in 2019.
-Bethany is currently interested in the synthesis and properties of cross-conjugated molecules.
+bio: Hi there!
+I'm Nemo, a Sydney local completing an Honours project for my Bachelor of Medicinal Chemistry with the Peeks group.
+My research interests lie in synthetic organic chemistry, particularly the synthesis and characterisation of diradical compounds.
+Outside of the lab, you can catch me freediving/spearfishing, or plodding through the Australian bush somewhere.

 # List each interest with a dash
 interests:
-- Synthesis of cross-conjugated molecules
+- Synthesis and properties of organic diradicals

-education:
+# education:
-  courses:
+#   courses:

-  - course: Bachelor of Science (International)
+#   - course: Bachelor of Advanced Science
-    institution: UNSW
+#     institution: University of New South Wales
-    year: 2016-2020
+#     year: 2025
-  - course: Honours in the School of Chemistry
+#   - course: Title course 1
-    institution: UNSW
+#     institution: Name of Institution
-    year: 2021
+#     year: 2012

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons